-- Client Management License (CML): Required per management server (SCCM) that is managing devices with nonserver operating system (for example, Windows 10).
+- Client Management License (CML): Required per management server (Microsoft Endpoint Configuration Manager, previously Microsoft SCCM) that is managing devices with non-server operating system (for example, Windows 10).
 If you procure device CALs for those devices that access the server, you do not require a CML. - External Connector License: Required per server for each server product that is to be accessed by external users (non-employees) from outside the company network.
 For example, if some users of an external organization have been granted access to your Microsoft Exchange Server, that server requires an External Connector license. - Additive CALs: A CAL required for a specific server, in addition to a User or Device CAL.
 Additive CAL is required per server when some advanced server functionality is accessed, in addition to the base server functionality.
 For example, Windows Server Rights Management Services (RMS) CAL is required in addition to Windows Server User or Device CAL.